Planning for health & safety

 Employer Health and Safety Planning Tool Kit — This secure application lets employers use their own data to plan targeted safety improvements and reduce costs.

-Industry Safety Information Centre — This tool provides information on prevention activities, assessment data, injury rates, and claim costs, by industry and classification unit.
+Industry health and safety data — the tools on this page provide information on prevention activities, assessment data, injury rates, and claim costs, by industry and classification unit.

 Serious Injuries Dashboard — The Serious Injuries Dashboard provides a comprehensive view of serious injuries in B.C. for the last five years.
 You can filter data by industry, occupation, age, gender, and region of the province.